yogeshchandrasekharuni/fast-agent/README.md

 ### Agent Application Development

-FastAgent lets you interact with Agents during a workflow, enabling "warm-up" and diagnostic prompting to improve behaviour and refine prompts.
+The prompts and configurations that define your Agent Applications are stored in simple files, with minimal boilerplate, delivering  straightforward management and version control.

+The ability to chat with individual Agents and Components before, during and after workflow execution makes tuning and diagnosing your application quick and simple.

+Simple model switching enables

-### Get started:
+## Get started:

 Start by installing the [uv package manager](https://docs.astral.sh/uv/) for Python.
 Then: